Table of Contents

 - Congestion management: QoS can help manage network congestion by controlling the flow of data across the network, preventing congestion from occurring in the first place.

-In case of network congestion, QoS features ensure that performance sensitive applications are always running without degradation and that only the less critical applications (such as web browsing) are impacted.
+In case of network congestion or network overload, QoS features ensure that performance sensitive applications are always running without degradation and that only the less critical applications (such as web browsing) are impacted.
 It'll also help you monitor network performance for apps like Microsoft Teams.

 Are you tired of dealing with slow network performance and frustrating application delays?
 Well, fear not, because with QoS monitoring, you can keep your network running like a well-oiled machine!